Opportunities in the Import Business – What You Need To Know Before You Start

 Importers are also rarely able to pass on price increases directly to consumers.
 With high operational costs including electricity – and the uncertainty around power – and more recently water supply, margins are being affected.
 This becomes inflationary for SA as a whole, all of which has a negative impact on the country’s ability to drive industrial growth.
 Having said that however, the South African market is ripe with opportunity, investment and innovation for the import sector.

-There are a number ways to consider this.
-The most common understanding is aligned with industry sector such as Petroleum and Oil based products, automotive, mining, telecoms, manufacturing etc.
+There are a number of ways to consider this.
+The most common understanding is aligned with industry sectors such as Petroleum and oil-based products, automotive, mining, telecoms, manufacturing etc.

 This is where finding the right partner becomes a critical step.
 The import process is not an easy one to undertake.
 From not having sight of products throughout the supply chain to being concerned about landed costs, import tariffs, and the impact it all can have on cash flow, businesses often feel intimidated.
 Yet, this does not have to be the case.